 Soaring Sturgeon of the Androscoggin River

 There's nothing quite like witnessing an fascinating event in nature.
-Our example this week comes from the Androscoggin River.
+Our example comes from the Androscoggin River.

 Feast your eyes on flying sturgeon from the banks of the Androscoggin in Topsham.